LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 Configuring the tool
 ====================

 The configuration is stored in an XML file, and there are some differences in the contents of this file between the MapInfo and the ArcGIS implementations of the tool.
 Please ensure that you are using the correct XML file, examples of both of which can be found in the :doc:`appendix <../appendix/appendix>`.
-Settings are presented as nodes (beginning with a start node, e.g. ``<example>``, and finishing with an end note, e.g. ``<\example>``), with the value for the setting held between the ``<value>`` and ``<\value>`` node.
+Settings are presented as nodes (beginning with a start node, e.g. ``<example>``, and finishing with an end note, e.g. ``<\example>``), with the value for the setting held between the ``<value>`` and ``<\value>`` tag.

 The XML files can be edited in a text editor such as Notepad or Wordpad, or using a more feature rich XML editor such as as `Sublime Text <https://www.sublimetext.com/3>`_.
 The configuration file is split into two sections: a section containing general attributes of the searches, and a section that deals with the way each data layer should be handled.
 This structure is the same for both implementations of the tool.

 .. note::
 	It is important that the structure of the file is maintained as it is presented in the :doc:`appendix <../appendix/appendix>`.
 Any changes to the structure may result in the Data Searches Tool not loading, or not working as expected.

-Once editing has been completed and the edits have been saved it is recommended that the configuration file is opened using an internet browser such as Internet Explorer which will help highlight any editing errors – only if the structure of the file is valid will the whole file be displayed in the internet browser.
+Once editing has been completed and the edits have been saved, it is recommended that the configuration file is opened using an internet browser such as Internet Explorer which will help highlight any editing errors – only if the structure of the file is valid will the whole file be displayed in the internet browser.

 .. note::
 	It is recommended that the configuration file is kept in a central (network) location, so that all data searches use the same setup.
 In case of the MapInfo implementation of the tool, it is essential that the configuration file is kept in the same folder as the compiled version of the tool.